fatangare/aws-python-shell-deploy/README.md

 > Always run script from project root folder instead of from *deploy* folder.

-> If Python shell job is already deployed through Cloudformation and you wish to only sync Python shell  source code with S3 bucket, omit -cf. It will sync S3 but will not attempt to update CF.
+> If Python shell job is already deployed through Cloudformation and you wish to only sync Python shell  source code with S3 bucket, add -sync parameter.
+It will sync S3 but will not attempt to update CF.

 ### Example